SplendidStrontium/splendidstrontium.github.io/_posts/fpmchexfiles/2021-09-21-american-spirit.md

 ## // QUEENS // ##

-<i>In a sterile room sleeps the young man known to his friends as "CEDRIC D'IGGORY".
+<i>In a sterile room sleeps the young man known to his friends as "CEDRIC".
 He is yellow-haired and pale.
 His familiar uniform is nowhere to be seen; rather he has been garbed in a simply patterned hospital robe and light blue trousers.
 Tangled about his form is a stiff white topsheet.
 Under his head is a matching pillow.
 The pillow is so thin as to nearly be unnoticed.
 A bold sunset filters through the window.</i>
 <br/><br/>